A Linearly Convergent Douglas-Rachford Splitting Solver for Markovian Information-Theoretic Optimization Problems: Applications

-where $\sigma_{G}:=[2N_z(|\beta-1|+N_x)]/\varepsilon_{z|x}, M_q:=2|\log{\varepsilon_{z|x}}|, \text{ and } L_q:=1/\varepsilon_{z|x}$. \end{theorem} \begin{IEEEproof} See Appendix \ref{appendix:pf_app_pvsol1}. \end{IEEEproof} As a remark, in literature, most PF solvers are based on the agglomerative clustering approach \cite{NIPS1999_1651} which is limited to deterministic mappings \cite{makhdoumi2014information,8989355}, that is, with slight abuse of notation, $p(z|x)=\mathbf{1}\{x\in z\}$ with $\mathbf{1\{\cdot\}}$ denoting the indicator function.
-In contrast to these works, the new proposed PF solver can tackle both the deterministic and the random mappings for $p(z|x)$.
-This can be observed from \eqref{eq:prob_form_gg_lag} by choosing $\rho_{z|x}=0$ and letting $p_{z|x}=1$ if $x\in z\subset\mathcal{X}$ and zero otherwise, we recover the clustering based PF solvers.
-However, since $p_{z|x}$ is restricted to deterministic assignments, the update becomes non-smooth which is beyond the scope of this work \cite{wang_yin_zeng_2019}.
-We evaluate the new DRS-PF solver in the next section.
+where $\sigma_{G}:=[2N_z(|\beta-1|+N_x)]/\varepsilon_{z|x}, M_q:=2|\log{\varepsilon_{z|x}}|, \text{ and } L_q:=1/\varepsilon_{z|x}$. \end{theorem} \begin{IEEEproof} See Appendix \ref{appendix:pf_app_pvsol1}. \end{IEEEproof} In literature, most PF solvers are based on the agglomerative clustering approach \cite{NIPS1999_1651} which is restricted to deterministic mappings \cite{makhdoumi2014information,8989355}.
+In contrast to these works, the new proposed PF solver can recover solutions obtained by the clustering based PF solvers on the information plane.
+Moreover, as shown in our numerical results, we can achieve lower privacy leakage compared to them.

+Similar to the application of the proposed methods to variational inference-based IB, we can solve a surrogate loss upper bound of the PF Lagrangian \eqref{eq:lag_pf}, obtained through the variational inference technique:

+where $q^{k+1}(x|z)=[p(x)p^k(z|x)]/\sum_{x}[p^k(z|x)p(x)]$ is the variational distribution.
+This corresponds to the following construction, satisfying the requirements stated in Theorem \ref{thm:app_ib_alg_alt}:

+Note that $F$ is a convex function w.r.t. $p=p_{z|x}$ because the variational decoder $q(x|z)$ is fixed during $p,q$ updates.
+In contrast to existing variational PF solvers whose decoder $q(x|y,z)$ depends on the sensitive information $Y$ \cite{rodriguez2021variational}, the variational decoder in \eqref{eq:app_vi_pf} can be optimized without passing $Y$ as required input to the decoder.